richard-d-lee/jesus-chatbot/MARKETING_GUIDE.md

 New AI Chatbot Allows People to Chat with Jesus Christ Online for Free

-[City, Date] - [Your Name] announces the launch of Jesus Chatbot, an innovative AI-powered platform that enables users to have meaningful spiritual conversations with six distinct representations of Jesus Christ.
+[City, Date] - [Your Name] announces the launch of Jesus Express, an innovative AI-powered platform that enables users to have meaningful spiritual conversations with six distinct representations of Jesus Christ.